-If you do not have symptoms yourself and are self-isolating as a close contact of person who is a confirmed case, other people in your own household will not be asked to self-isolate along with you – unless they have also been in close contact with a person who is a confirmed case, which case they will informed by the NHS on specific self-isolation advice.
+If you do not have symptoms yourself and are required to self-isolate as a close contact of person who is a confirmed case, other people in your own household will normally not be asked to self-isolate along with you – unless they have also been in close contact with a person who is a confirmed case, in which case they will informed by the NHS on specific self-isolation advice.
 Contact tracers may sometimes ask contacts of close contacts to isolate and book a test.
 This helps to prevent further spread of the virus.

 Person A lives with her family and was a close contact of another person who is a confirmed case while at work and is required to self-isolate.